ritaeperjesi/diploma/diary.md

 ### 2023.01.11.
 I tried to redo all the margins.
 I looked for inspiration for layouts, as i 'm not happy with the current state.
 I wrote the end of the syntax, p5 reference exercises.

+### 2023.01.12-15.
+I've been writing the book.
+I'm thinking a lot about the design meanwhile.
+I find these colors nice,https://www.behance.net/gallery/160571733/2023-Calendar?tracking_source=search_projects%7Cprint+internet , I'm thinking about using gradients, also windows printed, but i don't know if it is lame or not.
+I'm also thinking about badly scanned glitchy windows, but i'm not sure if aesthetic reasons are enough to use them.